MarcoCabu/MarcoCabu/README.md

 ## 🇬🇧 About me

-🎓 I'm a first-year ITIS Computer Science student in Italy.
+🎓 I'm a second-year ITIS Computer Science student in Italy.
 ❌ I don't know how to use md, I admit that copilot made this document for me.
-💻 I'm just starting my journey in tech: I know a bit of Python and can use Scratch.
+💻 I'm just starting my journey in tech: I know a bit of Python and can use Scratch App Inventor and I am interested a lot whit cybersecurity.
 🚀 After university, I'd love to work in software development and cybersecurity.
 🐾 I love animals and I'm passionate about reading.
 ⚽ I play football as a goalkeeper, and sometimes I enjoy chess and solving Rubik's cubes.